Protect Yourself from Text Scams in the Philippines

 In romance scams, scammers impersonate potential partners to gain the victim's trust and eventually request financial assistance.

-Preventing Text Scams
+How to Preventing Text Scams

 Verify the Sender's Identity